tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * A hyperplane is a line that delineates data points into their corresponding classes.
 All items to the left of the line belong to class A. Items to the right belong to class B.

-  * The goal with hyperplanes is to get the margin of the hyperplane equidistance to the data points for all classes.
+  * The goal with hyperplanes is to get the margin of the hyperplane equidistant to the data points for all classes.
 This distance is considered the margin of separation.

     * Explain to students that the margin is considered optimal when the distance from the hyperplane and the support vectors are equidistant.